librato/librato-rails/README.md

 ## Custom Measurements

 Tracking anything that interests you is easy with Metrics.
-Inside any controller or model there are three primary helpers available:
+There are four primary helpers available:

-#### metrics_increment
+#### increment

 Use for tracking a running total of something _across_ requests, examples:

     # increment the 'sales_completed' metric by one
-    metrics.increment 'sales_completed'
+    Metrics.increment 'sales_completed'

     # increment by five
-    metrics.increment 'items_purchased', 5
+    Metrics.increment 'items_purchased', 5

 Other things you might track this way: user signups, requests of a certain type or to a certain route, total jobs queued or processed, emails sent or received

-#### metrics_measure
+#### measure

 Use when you want to track an average value _per_-request.
 Examples:

-    metrics.measure 'user.social_graph.nodes', 212
+    Metrics.measure 'user.social_graph.nodes', 212

-    metrics.measure 'jobs.queued', 3
+    Metrics.measure 'jobs.queued', 3

-#### metrics_timing
+#### timing

-Like `metrics.measure` this is per-request, but specialized for timing information:
+Like `Metrics.measure` this is per-request, but specialized for timing information:

-    metrics.timing 'twitter.lookup.time', 21.2
+    Metrics.timing 'twitter.lookup.time', 21.2

 The block form auto-submits the time it took for its contents to execute as the measurement value:

-    metrics.timing 'twitter.lookup.time' do
+    Metrics.timing 'twitter.lookup.time' do
       @twitter = Twitter.lookup(user)
     end

-#### metrics_group
+#### group

 There is also a grouping helper, to make managing nested metrics easier.
 So this:

-    metrics.measure 'memcached.gets', 20
+    Metrics.measure 'memcached.gets', 20
-    metrics.measure 'memcached.sets', 2
+    Metrics.measure 'memcached.sets', 2
-    metrics.measure 'memcached.hits', 18
+    Metrics.measure 'memcached.hits', 18

 Can also be written as:

-    metrics.group 'memcached' do |g|
+    Metrics.group 'memcached' do |g|
       g.measure 'gets', 20
       g.measure 'sets', 2
       g.measure 'hits', 18
     end

-Symbols can be used interchangably with strings for metrics names.
+Symbols can be used interchangably with strings for metric names.

-If you want to write custom metrics from outside of your models and controllers (or are using an ORM other than ActiveRecord)you can access the `Metrics::Rails` object directly and drop the `metrics.` from the beginning of the helper name.
-For example:

-    Metrics::Rails.timing 'custom_cache.time', 8.2
-    Metrics::Rails.increment 'user.signups'

 ## Contribution